Scaffolding

 let(:valid_attributes) { strip_housekeeping_attributes(FactoryBot.build(:valid_organization).attributes) }

-We don't use invalid_attributes
+We don't use invalid_attributes.

-call to reference @recent_objects:
+Modify the #index call to reference @recent_objects:

 describe "GET #index" do